How to fix your GRUB menu on a dual-boot machine after installing Windows 10?

-So in order to spare you long hours of troubleshooting, here is a solution that fixed my issue in less than 30 minutes.
+So in order to spare you long hours of troubleshooting, here's a solution that fixed my issue in less than half an hour.

-If you already know what you are doing, skip immediately to setp 4 “Introducing Rescatux”.
+If you already know what you're doing, skip immediately to setp 4 “Introducing Rescatux”.

 A dual-boot configuration allows you to run your Linux Operating System side-by-side with the Windows OS on the same hard disk.